Local certification of geometric graph classes: Unit-disk graphs

 \begin{restatable}[\apx{sec:prqrg}]{lemma}{lemtk} Let $c$ and $c'$ be two antipodal vertices on the cycle $C$ in $T_n$.
 In any unit-disk embedding of $T_n$, $d_2(c,c')\ge \left (\pi\sqrt{2}-4 \right ) n-O(\sqrt{n})=\Omega(n)$. \end{restatable}

 Let $f(n)$ be the infimum Euclidean distance between two antipodal vertices $c$ and $c'$ of the cycle $C$ in a unit-disk embedding of $T_n$.
 By Lemma~\ref{lem:tk}, $f(n)=\Omega(n)$.
 Since $C$ has length $O(n)$, it follows that $f(n)=\Theta(n)$.
 Assume for simplicity that the infimum $f(n)$ is a minimum (otherwise we work with a sequence of unit-disk embeddings such that the Euclidean distance between $c$ and $c'$ tends to $f(n)$).
 Let $Z_n$ be the point set of a unit-disk embedding of $T_n$ in which $d_2(c,c')=f(n)$.
-Add $\lceil f(n)\rceil -1$ points, evenly spaced on the line-segment $[c,c']$ (note that together with $c$ and $c'$, any two consecutive points on $[c,c']$ lie at distance at most 1 apart).
+Add $\lceil f(n)\rceil -1$ points, evenly spaced on the line-segment $[c,c']$ with respect to the Euclidean distance (note that together with $c$ and $c'$, any two consecutive points on $[c,c']$ lie at Euclidean distance at most 1 apart).
 Let $Z_n'$ denote the resulting point set and $T_n'$ be the resulting unit-disk graph.
 Note that $T_n'$ has $O(n^2)$ vertices and in any unit-disk graph embedding of $T_n'$, $f(n)\le d_2(c,c')\le f(n)+1$, with $f(n)=\Omega(n)$.

 We say that an infinite family of unit-disk graphs $\mathcal{T}$ is \emph{quasi-rigid with density $g$} if for arbitrarily large $k$ there is a graph $G\in \mathcal{T}$ with at most $g(k)$ vertices, and two specific vertices $x$ and $y$ in $G$ such that in any unit-disk embedding of $G$, $k\le d_2(x,y)\le k+1$.
 Using this terminology, the family $\mathcal{T}^2=(T_n')_{n\ge 1}$ is quasi-rigid with density $O(k^2)$.
 We will now see how to construct increasingly sparser quasi-rigid classes, starting with $\mathcal{T}^2$ and using stripes.